 West Sammamish River Bridge Replacement: Construction started in March 2020 and will be completed in late 2022.

-Juanita Dr NE Pedestrian and Bicycle Improvements: Construction started in July 2020 and will be completed in late 2021 (final paving may take place in spring 2022).
+Juanita Dr NE Pedestrian and Bicycle Improvements: Construction started in July 2020 and will be completed in late 2021 (with final paving expected in spring 2022).

 68th Ave NE Pedestrian and Bicycle Improvements: Construction started in March 2021 and will be completed by end of summer 2022.